PEMBROKESHIRE MARINE LIFE

-The European spider crab is a large species of crab found around the British and Irish coastline.
+The European spider crab is a large species of crab found on the British and Irish coastline.
 This species of crab is commercially valuable around much of Europe and unlike other species takes part in annual migrations.

 Spider crabs have a circular body which is usually light orange to brown in colour (although this may be red in the breeding season) and covered in bumps and has small spines running along the edge.
 Its legs are usually a darker orange and are very long and have two joints in them.
-The claws are relatively small and are on the end of very long arms that also have two joints in them.
-As one of the largest crab species in British waters the European spider crab can have a carapace which is up to 20cm across and the claw to claw measurement of the outstretched arms of a fully grown male can be over 50cm.
+The claws are relatively small and are at the end of very long arms that also have two joints in them.
+As one of the largest crab species in British waters, the European spider crab can have a carapace which is up to 20cm across and the claw to claw measurement of the outstretched arms of a fully grown male can be over 50cm.

 Viewed on the Pembrokeshire coast regularly on our tours.

 Plumply built, penguin-like bird!
 The Razorbill is well-named because the edges of its hooked upper beak are very sharp indeed, enabling it to grasp fish well and to defend itself against predators.
 A Razorbill takes off from the water rather clumsily, feet pattering along the surface, but then it flies strongly with rapid wing-beats.
-During the late summer the birds moult all their flight feathers at the same time making them unable to fly for a while.
+During the late summer, the birds moult all their flight feathers at the same time making them unable to fly for a while.